Physics & Astronomy Graduate Admissions

 - Recommended Coursework: Students entering this degree program normally are expected to have successfully concluded undergraduate work in mechanics, electricity and magnetism, thermodynamics, statistical mechanics and quantum mechanics, and should also possess a working knowledge of mathematics including calculus, ordinary differential equations, Fourier series, vector analysis, and the elements of partial differential equations.

-- Graduate Record Examination (GRE): The Verbal and Quantitative GRE General Tests are recommended.
+- Graduate Record Examination (GRE): The Verbal and Quantitative GRE General Tests are optional.
 The Physics GRE Subject Test is optional.
 To be considered official, test scores must be reported directly from the testing agency to Ohio University.